 Sheroes launched in 2018 and is inspired by our current Sheroes ambassador Judy Murray and the success she had in the UK developing women in tennis through the She Rallies initiative.
 Tennis NSW identified a need to address the under representation of women across tennis as leaders at all levels including governance, administration, coaching, officiating and club volunteer roles.

 Sheroes is an opportunity to connect and support women in tennis with the goal of increasing the number of women represented across the different areas of our sport and paving the way for the next generation of young girls.

-Now in it’s third year, Australian tennis legend and media personality Casey Dellacqua has joined the team as the Tennis NSW Women and Girls Lead and is a driving force within the Sheroes community.
+Now in it’s fourth year, Australian tennis legend and media personality Casey Dellacqua is driving force within the Sheroes community.
 Our Sheroes community continues to grow each week, with women joining from all different backgrounds and areas of expertise but with one thing in common –they are determined to make a difference in their local community.

 Sheroes has been supported by The NSW Government through the Her Sport Her Way Grant program, The ATP Cup Legacy Fund, as well as through Tennis Australia’s, Females in Tennis Fund.

 Casey Dellacqua is a Grand Slam mixed doubles champion and seven time Grand Slam women’s doubles finalist.
 She has represented Australia in 21 Fed Cup ties, and is a two-time Olympian.
 After retiring from professional tennis in 2018, Casey has built a reputation as a leading tennis commentator and mentor for Australian female tennis players.
 Casey has joined the Tennis NSW team as the Women and Girls lead working on initiatives to support and empower women in tennis.